 3.2.3 Quick Setting Toolbar in Live View Mode

-On the screen of each channel, there is a quick setting toolbar which shows when you click the screen.
+On the screen of each channel, there is a quick setting toolbar which shows when you point the mouse to the bottom of the screen.

 Figure 3.
-3 Quick Setting Toolbar
+2 Quick Setting Toolbar